ms20002000/Cafe-shop/README.md

-# 🌟 Cafe Shop Adventure: Django Full-Stack Project 🌟
+# 🌟 Cafe Shop: Django Project 🌟

-Welcome to the **Cafe Shop Adventure**, a Django full-stack web application designed to manage a cafe's online presence.
-This project aims to build a fully functional web application for a cafe that includes an online menu for customers, an administrative staff panel, sales analytics, and a rewards system.
+Welcome to the **Cafe Shop**, a Django full-stack web application designed to manage a cafe's online presence.
+This project aims to build a fully functional web application for a cafe that includes an online menu for customers, an administrative staff panel, sales analytics, and much more.

 ## Features

 ### Customer-Facing Features:
 - **Browse Menu**: Customers can explore cafe menu items by category.
 - **Order Placement**: Users can add items to the cart and place orders.
-- **Rewards System**: A loyalty program for returning customers.
 - **Mobile-Friendly**: Responsive design optimized for mobile devices.

 ### Staff and Manager Features: